Updated February 2026

 After benchmarking your site speed, the next step is to find problem areas hindering your website’s performance.
 By checking your website’s performance, you can find potential issues and areas for improvement.

 For example, you might discover that your hosting provider is not up to par, your database is bloated, or your plugins are outdated.
+Having too many plugins, or using poorly coded ones, can also significantly slow down your site and should be addressed during performance checks.

 Optimize Hosting and Server Environment